|Category||Sport Recreation and Community|

 The City of Port Adelaide Enfield has engaged Play Sight to provide the technology for the centre, and also the first indoor community and sport centre to install this technology in Adelaide.
 This technology includes – live streaming, video on demand, coach, athlete and official analysis tools, fan engagement, analytics and data through integration with wearable technology, injury analysis as well as live replay functions that will be great for immediate feedback when coaching junior athletes.
 For more information and the many sports Play Sight is set up for please click here.

 As part of this project Council are commissioning three innovative and original public art murals with high artistic merit and a strong reflection of place for The Lights.
 There will be two external murals and one internal mural.
-Artists will be selected by early April.
+COme and view the murals on the Opening Day, and hear more about their design and intent.

 We’re making your local library even more accessible with the Library at The Lights.
 Featuring a series of automated lockers, you’ll be able to pick up a pre-ordered hold or return items from The Lights.
 To access you’ll simply need your library card number and pin.